-VIEWING DATES

-If you attended in-person with a church or organization, please complete "Viewing Location" and "Host Signature."

-VIEWING LOCATION

-HOST SIGNATURE

-Session/Module Title

-An Introduction to TBRI® (1 Hour 30 Minutes) (Includes topical teaching on Trauma's Effect on Neurological Development)

-Connecting Principles (1 Hour 30 Minutes) (Includes topical teaching on Connecting and Stressful Experiences)

-Empowering Principles (1 Hour 30 Minutes) (Includes topical teaching on Empowering in the Home)

-Correcting Principles (1 Hour 30 minutes) (Includes topical teaching on Correcting Principles and Teens)

-The Gospel + TBRI (1 Hour 20 minutes)

-I certify that I have attended the indicated sessions:

-✓ If Attended

-(Signature)

-(Date)
+VIEWING DATES If you attended in-person with a church or organization, please complete "Viewing Location" and "Host Signature."
+VIEWING LOCATION HOST SIGNATURE Session/Module Title ✓ If Attended An Introduction to TBRI® (1 Hour 15 Minutes) ("Going Deeper" topic to explore, "What Is TBRI?")
+Connecting Principles (1 Hour 15 Minutes) ("Going Deeper" topic to cover the connection journey) Empowering Principles (1 Hour 15 Minutes) ("Going Deeper" topic to cover connecting through the senses) Correcting Principles (1 Hour 15 minutes) ("Going Deeper" topic to address big behaviors, big needs) The Gospel + TBRI (1 Hour 15 minutes) certify that I have attended the indicated sessions: (Signature) (Date)

 Please submit this form to your adoption or foster care agency for approval and credit.

 The number of credit hours awarded is at each agency's discretion.

 Contact hopeforthejourney@showhope.org with any questions.